-I have been teaching for more than 22 years (at the time of writing this article), and I have encountered this same problem only twice.
+I have been teaching for more than 22 years (at the time of writing this article), and I have encountered this same problem of a stuck footjoint only twice.
 And, both times happened within the last 6 months to two of my students.
 But when a stuck footjoint happens, it’s usually really scary and not much fun.

 When the flute is properly put together the joints are to be “twisted” into place.
 Make sure that you assemble your flute correctly.
 Not pushed straight on.
 The ends are actually “tapered” a bit.
 So, when pushed straight on or pulled straight off, the metal is forced to stretch just a bit.
 Over time, the joints become loose. (problem)

 Here in this article, I’m going to address what happens when the footjoint has the opposite problem.
 It’s actually frozen on.
 I mean, completely stuck.
 A stuck foot joint is usually not movable at all.
 Sometimes a footjoint can be accidentally “cross-threaded”.
 I know it doesn’t look like there are threads on there, but there are.
 Believe me.

 BTW, if this hasn’t happened to you.
 Be glad.
 Very glad.
 It takes a good repairman to get it apart without breaking the flute.

 I’ve had a couple of sad students who took their flutes to their dads, who then used the pliers (!) out and worked on it themselves.
 Bad move.
 Both flutes were ruined.
 One was a brand spankin’ new $4,000. flute.
 Yikes!